Aravind-11/Continous-Control-using-Gemma/README.md

 # Continuous Control using Gemma

-This repository contains implementation for training Gemma 2B Instruct model on a continuous control task (Pendulum environment) using Generative Reinforcement Learning from Preference Optimization (GRPO).
+This repository contains implementation for training Gemma 2B Instruct model on a continuous control task (Pendulum environment) using Reinforcement Learning from Preference Optimization (GRPO).

 ## Overview